syncfusion-content/windowsforms-docs/WindowsForms/MultiColumnTreeView/MultiColumnTreeView-Features.md

 ### Help Text

-`HelpText` is a popup that appears when hovered on any node or subitem, it will display the information given to that HelpText property.
+`HelpText` is a popup that appears when hovered on any node or SubItem, it will display the information given to that HelpText property.

 *Assigning help text to a node*